-1. Choose to get up before you go to sleep
+1. Choose to Get up Before You Go to Sleep

 You’re not very good at making decisions when you’ve just woken up.
-You were in the middle of a dream in which [insert celebrity crush of choice here] is serving you breakfast in bed only to be rudely awakened by the harsh tones of your alarm clock.
+You were in the middle of a dream in which [insert celebrity crush of choice here] is serving you breakfast in bed, only to be rudely awakened by the harsh tones of your alarm clock.

-No more!
-If you want to be a consistently early riser, try making your decision to rise at a specific time before you go to sleep the night before.
+If you want to learn how to be an early riser, try making your decision to rise at a specific time before you go to sleep the night before.
 This frees you from making the decision in the morning when you’ve just woken up.
-Instead of making a decision, you have only to follow through on your decision from the night before.
+Instead of making a decision, you only have to follow through on your decision from the night before.

 Steve Pavlina suggests you practice getting out of bed during the day to get a few of the “practice sessions” out of the way without the early morning fog in your head.